elliotwoods/ofxPFMImage/readme.md

 # Introduction
-Really simple way of loading and saving PFM image format files into an ofImage
+Really simple way of loading and saving PFM image format files into an ofFloatImage

 # Usage
-`ofPFMImage` extends `ofImage`
+`ofPFMImage` extends `ofFloatImage`

 You should use the methods `loadPFMImage(string filename)` and `savePFMImage(string filename)`